fruizt/dark_souls_remastered_practice_tool/README.md

-# resident_evil_1_trainer
+# Dark Souls Remaster Trainer
-A resident evil 1 trainer but made in rust
+A Dark Souls Remaster trainer but made in rust